 Final Thoughts On House Flipping

 Flipping houses is a risky business.
+There are several real estate investment risks so one should have an appropriate risk mitigation plan in place.
 However, as long as you follow the guidelines on how to flip a house; it can also be lucrative.
 While prices for the off market deals may seem attractive, make sure you include the required time and effort involved with fix and flip.

 Fundrise is one of the top real estate crowdfunding platforms for non-accredited investors.
 Sign up for free and look at passive real estate investment opportunities with low minimum (only $10).